 Label design and format: The way information is presented on food labels, including the format, font size, and use of visual cues, can impact consumer attention and understanding (Sørensen et al., 2012).
 Pictorial representations (partial claims) have been suggested to convey deeper information compared to written information (full claims) when the intent is to communicate health claims (Ochulor et al., n.d.).
 Front-of-pack (FOP) labeling schemes, which provide key nutritional information in a simplified format on the front of food packages, have been explored as a way to improve consumer understanding and guide healthier choices (Viswanath B et al., 2020).

-Consumer Understanding and Interpretation of Food Labels: - Research on consumer comprehension of food labels indicates varying levels of understanding across different label components:
+Consumer Understanding and Interpretation of Food Labels: - Research on consumer comprehension of food labels indicates varying levels of understanding across different label components.

 Basic Information: Consumers generally recognize and seek out fundamental details such as product name, brand, expiration date, and price (Islam et al., 2024).
 However, interpreting more complex elements, including the nutrition information panel and ingredient list, presents challenges for certain consumer groups (Mensah Lecturer, 2012).

 Nutritional Information: Understanding the significance of macronutrients and micronutrients (e.g., fat, sugar, sodium) and their recommended intake levels necessitates a certain degree of nutritional literacy (Islam et al., 2024).
-Furthermore, consumers often experience difficulties in interpreting percentage daily values and in accurately assessing the implications of nutrient content claims (e.g., low fat, high fibre) (Ochulor et al., n.d.).
+Furthermore, consumers often experience difficulties in interpreting percentage daily values and in accurately assessing the implications of nutrient content claims e.g., low fat, high fibre (Ochulor et al., n.d.).

 Health Claims: Health-related claims on food packaging can influence consumer perceptions of product healthfulness.
-However, comprehension of these claims is influenced by factors such as the credibility of the verifying entity (e.g., government agencies vs. third-party organizations) and the presentation format (textual vs. graphical) (Ochulor et al., n.d.).
+However, comprehension of these claims is influenced by factors such as the credibility of the verifying entity (e.g., government agencies vs. third-party organizations) and the presentation format (textual vs. graphical) .
 It is recommended that governmental bodies, nutrition societies, and non-governmental organizations implement educational initiatives to improve consumer understanding of nutrient content and health claims, particularly among vulnerable populations (Ochulor et al., n.d.).

 Signpost Labels: Front-of-pack labeling systems utilizing visual indicators (e.g., color coding, symbols) are designed to facilitate rapid assessment of a product’s nutritional quality (Viswanath B et al., 2020).
-However, the efficacy of such labeling schemes is contingent on consumer's pre-existing nutritional knowledge and their ability to interpret the provided cues correctly (Sørensen et al., 2012).
+However, the efficacy of such labeling schemes is contingent on consumer's pre-existing nutritional knowledge and their ability to interpret the provided cues correctly .
 Various studies have examined consumer comprehension and utilization of different signpost labeling formats to determine their effectiveness in promoting informed food choices (Sørensen et al., 2012).

-Research in Ghana suggests that despite the existence of food labeling laws, there is limited research on consumer understanding and use of food labels (Mensah Lecturer, 2012).
-This highlights the importance of not only implementing labeling regulations but also ensuring that consumers can effectively understand and utilize the information provided (Mensah Lecturer, 2012).
+Research in Ghana suggests that despite the existence of food labeling laws, there is limited research on consumer understanding and use of food labels This highlights the importance of not only implementing labeling regulations but also ensuring that consumers can effectively understand and utilize the information provided (Mensah Lecturer, 2012).
 Mass media has been identified as a potential channel for promoting the understanding as well as the use of food labels (Islam et al., 2024).

 Food labelling’s effect on consumer behaviour: -